benconda/collection/README.md

 ## Using your own collection class
 Sometimes you need to create your own, strict typed Collection class.

-To do so, you can extend the CoreCollection class, and implement only the needed modifier method (or use the invoke style)
+To do so, you can extend the CoreCollection class, and implement only the needed modifier method.

+Sometimes you may need to have mutable custom Collection, for this use case you can extend MutableCoreCollection.
+You will find an example in [this test](tests/unit/CustomCollectionTest.php)

+Note that even with mutable Collection, you still rely on Generators behind so each time you modify your collection, nothing is really done until you loop through it.